Comparison of generalised additive models and neural networks in applications: A systematic review: Study selection

 Among the 15 attributes listed in Table~\ref{tab:dataitems}, sample size, number of predictors, and neural network complexity were the three that were not always reported in the papers, leading to missingness.
 The frequency distribution of combinations of these variables and the quantity of datasets with each combination can be seen in Table~\ref{tab:missingness}.
 Only 21\% of datasets report all three variables.
 However, 79\% report at least two, and 95\% report at least one.
 Unreported neural network complexity accounts for the majority of missingness, which is reported in only 35\% of datasets.

 The level of missingness in the literature raises concerns about the level of transparency of reporting in the current literature comparing GAMs to neural networks.
+Notably, this pattern is consistent with broader reporting practices observed across scientific fields.
+For example, various systematic reviews have found high rates of unreported sample sizes (41\% in \cite{johnson2017rapid} and 12\% in \cite{arcaya2016research}).
+In \cite{andaur2022completeness}, a systematic review of clinical prediction model reporting, found many instances of missing information, e.g., sample size (76\% missing), predictor variables included (86\% missing), model specification (95\% missing).
+Our data extraction process is therefore subject to the same limitations imposed by the original reporting quality observed within the literature.

 Key methodological details, such as dataset characteristics and model complexity, are essential for evaluating the observed performance differences and for the reproducibility of the analyses carried out within these papers.
-The lack of standardised reporting also suggests a need for clearer guidelines and policies to promote complete reporting of experimental details in publications.
+The lack of standardised reporting also suggests a need for using clear guidelines and policies to promote complete reporting of experimental details in publications of which researchers have made strides at formalising \citep{TriPod, mitchell2019model}.